The Ministry of Transport has announced that from 12 October 2019 onwards that driver-partners must have the following to comply with regulations:

 Pakej Pikul Bersama is an initiative by Grab to help driver-partners get through the regulations process when it was first announced by the Ministry of Transport in 2019.

-As of today (January 2020), these are the available reimbursements being offered to driver-partners by Grab:
+As of today (January 2020), these are the available one-off reimbursements being offered to driver-partners by Grab:

 - Up to RM120 for PSV licence (training + exam)